ChristopherHX/gitea-actions-runner/README.md

 And you will be asked to input:

-1. worker args for example `pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker`
+1. worker args for example `python3,actions-runner-worker.py,actions-runner/bin/Runner.Worker`, `pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker`
-   actions-runner-worker.ps1 is a wrapper script to call the actions/runner via the platform specfic dotnet anonymous pipes
+   `actions-runner-worker`(`.ps1`/`.py`) are a wrapper scripts to call the actions/runner via the platform specfic dotnet anonymous pipes

+   `actions-runner-worker.py` doesn't work on windows

    On windows you might need to unblock the `actions-runner-worker.ps1` script via pwsh `Unblock-File actions-runner-worker.ps1` and `Runner.Worker` needs the `.exe` suffix.
    For example on windows use the following worker args `pwsh,actions-runner-worker.ps1,actions-runner/bin/Runner.Worker.exe`